-The first work phase of the JV development program consists of detailed metallurgical testing, and is intended to refine and enhance the Company's existing material process flow sheet to extract scandium from the resource material.
-This existing flow sheet, developed by Jervois and external consultants, formed the basis of a preliminary, conceptual engineering study (the "Report") for the processing elements of the project, (press release dated July 28, 2010), completed by Roberts & Schaefer of Salt Lake City, Utah.
+The first work phase of the JV development program consisted of detailed metallurgical bench scale testing, and was intended to refine and enhance the Company's existing material process flow sheet to extract scandium from the resource material.
+This existing flow sheet, developed by Jervois and external consultants, formed the basis of a preliminary, conceptual engineering study for the processing elements of the project, (press release dated July, 2010), completed by Roberts & Schaefer of Salt Lake City, Utah.

-The Report included capital and operating cost estimates, based on process flow sheets and technical reports done for Jervois or EMC on various metallurgical aspects of the resource.
-These technical/process reports were done by METCON Laboratories of Sydney, Australia, the Commonwealth Scientific and Industrial Organization (CSIRO) in Australia, or by other research work, proprietary to or sourced by Jervois or EMC.
+The Roberts & Schaefer report included capital and operating cost estimates, based on process flow sheets and technical reports done for Jervois or EMC on various metallurgical aspects of the resource.
+These technical/process reports were done by METCON Laboratories of Sydney, Australia, the Commonwealth Scientific and Industrial Organization (CSIRO), Australia's national science agency, or by other research work, proprietary to or sourced by Jervois or EMC.
 The bulk of the process applied by Roberts & Schaefer in the Report was defined by bench scale as well as small scale pilot plant work results compiled by others, and a preliminary flow sheet complied by the CSIRO.